The latest update for this article was written by Lindsay Podolak.

 Details: If you’ve ever wondered what it was like to be a member of a beach club, the Tiki Bar at The Driftwood should give you a pretty good idea.
-Even if you’ve spent your day at the beach napping on a blanket instead of lounging in a cabana, you’ll feel pretty good about your situation once you get a look at the 180 degrees of clear oceanfront views offered here.
-The Tiki Bar is only open to members during the summer, but during the off-season, is fully enclosed, heated and open to the public.
+Even if you’ve spent your day at the beach napping on a blanket instead of lounging in a cabana; you’ll feel pretty good about everything after looking at the 180 degrees of clear oceanfront views offered here.
+The Tiki Bar is only open to members during the summer; but during the off-season, it’s fully enclosed, heated and open to the public.

 More Info: Visit www.djais.com or call 732-681-5055.

 Details: Just down the boardwalk from bustling Pier Village is Rooney’s, an outdoor bar that’s hard to beat; especially when you take into account their happy hour and live music.
 Once the cool ocean breezes hit you, you’ll be happy you sat at one of the many bar stools.
 (A plus when it gets crowded – because it does.)
 With a mantra like “It’s a big ocean, someone has to embrace it,” you can be sure that the staff at Rooney’s will be more than welcoming.

 Why I like it: Clams, oysters, jerk wings, shrimp tacos…you won’t leave Rooney’s hungry, that’s for sure!

 Location: Cape May